 - Advises IPAs and PHOs on structural options for efficient rollout and payer contract negotiations.

 - Acted as one of Massachusetts’ largest physician groups’ physician contracting and fraud and abuse advisor.

-- Advised pharmaceutical companies on Investigator Initiated Research policies, best practices, and contractual arrangements with study sponsors.
+- Advises pharmaceutical companies on Investigator Initiated Research policies, best practices, and contractual arrangements with study sponsors.

 - Advised clients on compliance with c.
 224 of Massachusetts health reform and state pharmaceutical marketing laws.